 Participating in government can be as simple as voting in each election.
 But you can go a step further by participating in the local day-to-day process.

-- You can volunteer for one of the many county advisory boards that make recommendations to the Board of County Councilors and county departments.
+- You can volunteer for one of the many county advisory boards that make recommendations to the County Councilors and county departments.

 - You can influence decisions about adopting laws, the biennial budget or siting a new park.

 - You can be a member of a neighborhood association or help form one.

 One of the greatest challenges of governance is finding a balance between the interests of the community as a whole and those who have a special stake in a particular issue.
 Citizens can help strike that balance by looking for solutions that work for the entire community, not just a small group.

 Although participating does not always mean prevailing, it does make government a partnership effort.
 That’s something positive, because when citizens are actively involved in their government, decisions can better reflect the will of the people.